Huddle Product Engineering Graduate Scheme

 What is H-PEGS?

-The Huddle Product Engineering Graduate Scheme (H-PEGS) is aimed at exceptional graduates who want to work in an exciting, successful start-up in London’s Silicon Roundabout district.
+The Huddle Product Engineering Graduate Scheme (H-PEGS) is aimed at exceptional graduates who want to work in an exciting, successful start-up in London’s Tech City district.
 If you want responsibility, influence and the opportunity to learn from the best, if you don’t want to work for a bank or a consultancy, if you want to wear jeans to work and share in the success of an amazing business then you’ll love Huddle.
 If you are exceptionally intelligent, hard working, creative, meticulous, friendly and a little bit geeky then Huddle will love you too!

 When you join H-PEGS you’ll either spend approximately a year on rotation, trying out different roles within the Product Engineering team or, if you know what you want to do and you have the skills, you can go straight into a specific role.
 No need to decide before you apply – we’ll work it out with you as part of the application process.